 One of the oldest Universities in California, the University of Southern California (USC) is a well-respected public research university with most of its campus located downtown in Exposition Park.
-The University’s grounds have been featured in many films and are dotted with public artworks and high profile gallery space, making them a tourist destination in their own right.
+The University’s grounds have been featured in many films and are dotted with public artworks and high profile gallery space, making them a tourist destination in their own right, such as the Memorial Coliseum.
 The school is also well-known for its athletics program, having produced more Olympic contenders than any other university in the US!

 Address: Los Angeles, CA 90007, United States